lambdaclass/concrete/ROADMAP.md

    the code handles it through helper predicates, the gate/docs drift must catch it.
 This item is the model for every later semantic-axis migration.

-2. **[DONE] Centralize type and policy predicates used across the pipeline.**
-   `isCopy`, conditional Copy after substitution, type substitution/type-var matching, and the main type-policy helpers should have one implementation used by Check, Verify, CoreCheck, Mono, Elab/Lower as needed.
-Keep the regression gate with generic `Option<T>` / `Result<T,E>`, user generic structs/enums, trait bounds through turbofish/caller type params, arrays, newtypes, and post-mono demotion cases proving all stages agree.
+2. **[PARTIAL] Promote Copy / trait-bound / instantiation policy into `CopyJudgment` / `InstantiationJudgment`.**
+   The predicate centralization work landed the first slice (`isCopy`, conditional Copy after substitution, type substitution/type-var matching), but the long-term target is a real judgment axis, not a bag of shared booleans.
+Conditional `Copy`, trait-bound satisfaction, generic substitution, type-var matching, turbofish/caller type params, post-mono Copy demotion, and generated specialization facts are one semantic decision family and must not be reimplemented across Check, Elab/Core, Mono, CoreCheck, Verify, reports, or generated-name logic.

+   The judgment record should model both stages of knowledge: a **conditional** form (`Copy` modulo requirements such as `{T : Copy}`) and a **concrete** post-substitution form (`Option<i32>` is `Copy`; `Option<File>` is linear).
+   Include at least: the original type, substituted concrete type when known, instantiation site, conditional requirements, concrete `is_copy`, why it is `Copy` (`primitive`, `declared_copy`, `conditional_aggregate`, `type_param_bound`, etc.), the first failing field/payload when it is not `Copy`, satisfied or failing trait bounds, any caller/turbofish type arguments used, diagnostic reason, ownership/linearity consequence, and report/audit payload.
+Consumers should read that record; they should not ask their own version of "is this Copy?" after substitution.
+This judgment feeds the ownership axis directly: `Copy` decides whether a value may duplicate, whether `_`/statement discard is legal, and whether a specialization is linear or copyable.

+   Gate with **consistency under refinement**, not naive stage equality: applying the pre-mono conditional judgment to a concrete instantiation must equal the post-mono concrete judgment.
+Cover generic `Option<T>` / `Result<T,E>`, user generic structs/enums, nested generic fields, trait bounds through turbofish/caller type params, arrays, newtypes, post-mono demotion cases, non-Copy payloads, missing bounds, and one red-team where Check accepts but Mono/CoreCheck/Verify would otherwise instantiate the condition differently.
+Sequence after the core `TypeJudgment` work (you need the type before asking whether it is `Copy`) and treat it as a peer of `CapabilityJudgment`, not a distant report/database item.

 3. **[DONE V1] Add stage contracts and pass-agreement assertions.**
    `docs/PIPELINE_CONTRACTS.md` plus `scripts/tests/check_pipeline_contracts.sh`